Optimal information gain at the onset of habituation to repeated stimuli: Results

+{Several minimal models for adaptation are composed of three building blocks \cite{ma2009defining,tadres2022depolarization,tu_chemotaxis,celani2011molecular,rahi2017oscillatory}: one responsible for buffering the input signal; one representing the output; and one usually reminiscent of an internal memory.
+Here, we start with an analogous archetypal architecture.
+The three building blocks (or units) are represented by a receptor ($R$), and readout ($U$) and storage ($S$) populations.

+To introduce our model in general terms, we consider} a time-varying environment $H$, {representing an external signal characterized by} a probability $p_H(h,t)$ {of being equal to $h$ at time $t$}. {This input signal is read by the receptor unit $R$.} The receptor can be either active ($A$), {taking the value $r = 1$,} or passive ($P$), {$r = 0$,} with these two states separated by an energetic barrier $\Delta E$. {The transitions between passive and active states can happen through two different pathways, a ``sensing'' reaction path} (superscript $H$) {that is stimulated by the external signal $h$, and a ``internal'' path} (superscript $I$) that mediates {the effect of the negative feedback from the storage unit (see Fig.~\ref{fig:sketch}a).
+We further assume, for simplicity,} that the rates follow an effective Arrhenius' law:

+{where the input is modeled as an additional thermodynamic driving with an energy $\beta h$, and $\Gamma^{(H)}_R = g \Gamma^{(I)}_R = \tau_R^{-1}$} sets the timescale of the receptor. {In particular, $g$ represents the ratio between the timescales of the two pathways, and the inverse temperature $\beta = (k_B T)^{-1}$ encodes the role of the thermal noise, as lower values of $\beta$ are associated with faster reactions.}

+The negative feedback depends on the energy provided by the storage, {$\sigma s$}, where {$s$} is the {number of active storage} molecules.
+The parameter $\kappa$ represents the strength of the inhibition, {and $N_S$ is the storage capacity.
+For ease of interpretation, we assume that the activation rate of the receptor due to a reference signal $H_\mathrm{ref}$ is balanced by the deactivation rate provided by the feedback of a fraction $\alpha = \ev{S}/N_S$ of average active storage population:

+This condition sets the inhibition strength by choosing the inhibiting fraction $\alpha$.
+At this stage, the reference signal represents the typical environmental stimulus to which the system is exposed.
+This choice rationalizes the physical meaning of the model parameters, but it does not alter the phenomenology of the system.} Crucially, the presence of two different transition pathways, motivated by molecular considerations and pivotal in many energy-consuming biochemical systems \cite{de2014hsp70,astumian2019kinetic,flatt2023abc}, creates an internal non-equilibrium cycle in receptor dynamics. {Without the storage population, the internal pathway would not be present and the receptor would satisfy an effective detailed balance.}

+Whenever active, the receptor drives the production of readout population $U$, which represents the direct response of the system to environmental signals. {As such, it is the observable characterizing habituation (see Fig.~\ref{fig:sketch}a).} We model its dynamics with a {controlled} stochastic birth-and-death process \cite{yan2019kinetic,hilfinger2016constraints,nicoletti2024information}:

-where $u$ denotes the number of molecules, $V$ is the energy needed to produce a readout unit, $c$ the receptor-induced driving, and $\Gamma^0_U$ sets the process timescale.
-Hence, active receptors transduce the environmental energy into an active pumping on the readout node, allowing readout molecules to encode information on the external signal.
+where $u$ denotes the number of molecules, $\Gamma^0_U = \tau_U^{-1}$ sets the timescale of readout production, and $V$ is the energy needed to produce a readout unit.
+When the receptor is active, $r = 1$, this {energetic} cost is reduced {by} an effective additional driving $\beta c$. {Active} receptors transduce the environmental energy into an active pumping {in} the readout {unit}, allowing {readout population} to encode information on the external signal.

-In turn, readout units favor the production of a storage population $S$, whose number of molecules $s$ is described by a driven birth-and-death process:
+Finally, readout units stimulate the production of the storage population $S$.
+Its number of molecules $s$ follows {again a} controlled birth-and-death process: